raphaelyancey/raphaelyancey.fr-src/_posts/2018-09-06-grand-theft-auto-radio-set-tutorial.md

 ## 7. Wire it up

 - Follow the following wiring schema and if needed, get help from [pinout.xyz](https://pinout.xyz) for identifying the pin numbers (BCM numbering is used across the project)

+> The amp is here represented as an IC but really is a PCB like the one I linked in the bill of materials.
+Also, the male audio jack is represented as... a sticker (because these parts didn't exist in Fritzing)

 ![Wiring schematics](https://i.imgur.com/XvqQmSJ.png)